Friday, August 23, 2024

 I assumed that Farage and the other leaders of the Leave wave would be remorseful, once the full impact of Brexit became clear, but following the political developments in Britain was so annoying (not any more annoying than following American politics must be for Brits, I'm sure) that I'm not aware of what Farage has said about his role in the fiasco.
 I get the impression that it was a 'miscalculation' on his part, and lack of information on the part of the population.

 In calling for a referendum on Brexit, or anything even remotely as complex, a thorough information initiative would be a no-brainer.
 The people could never anticipate the huge repercussions of Brexit without a great deal of help.
 But the detailed anticipation of the disaster would have looked like propaganda.
-Cameron, and other intellectuals who were leading the conservatives, cautiously distance themselves from the analyses of the situation, and allowed Johnson to soak himself in the clown show.
+Cameron, and other intellectuals who were leading the conservatives, cautiously distanced themselves from the analyses of the situation, and allowed Johnson to soak himself in the clown show.

 Big decisions, like Brexit, supported by marginal politicians, are almost certain to have unintended consequences.
 That's why incremental change is advisable.
 Excited, relatively thoughtless Congressmen espouse dramatic legislation, for the way in which it gets them notoriety.
 It's left to voters to discern whether it's glamour that the proponents crave, or genuine, positive, life-improving change.